dotnet/docs-maui/docs/platform-integration/communication/contacts.md

 > [!IMPORTANT]
 > Because of a namespace conflict, the `Contacts` type must be fully qualified when targeting iOS or macOS: `Microsoft.Maui.ApplicationModel.Communication.Contacts`.
 New projects automatically target these platforms, along with Android and Windows.
 >
-> To write cross-platform code, always fully qualify the `Contacts` type, or provide a `using` directive to map the `Communication` namespace:
+> To write code that will compile for iOS and macOS, fully qualify the `Contacts` type.
+Alternatively, provide a `using` directive to map the `Communication` namespace:
 >
 > ```csharp
 > using Communication = Microsoft.Maui.ApplicationModel.Communication;